 The systematic review focuses on natural infrastructure interventions that are expected to influence erosion mitigation.
 We adapted the typology to the Andean region and defined three large groups of interventions: (i) the restoration and protection of native ecosystems, (ii) the forestation with native or exotic species and (iii) the implementation of soil and water conservation measures.
-We quantified their effect on the mitigation of water erosion by investigating measurable indicators of soil erosion.
-Besides common indicators of soil erosion such as soil loss rate, sediment yield, water turbidity and runoff coefficient, we also considered measures of soil quality such as soil organic carbon, soil nutrient content and bulk density.
-The definition of terms, and search criteria are provided in the Supplement A and B, the database structure in Supplement C, and the studies that were included in the systematic review in Supplement D.
+We quantified their effects on the mitigation of water erosion by investigating measurable indicators of soil erosion.
+Besides commonly used indicators of soil erosion, such as soil loss rate, sediment yield, water turbidity and run-off coefficients, we also considered measures of soil quality, such as soil organic carbon, soil nutrient content and bulk density.
+The definition of terms and search criteria are provided in the Supplement A and B, the database structure in Supplement C and the studies that were included in the systematic review in Supplement D.

-Based on the systematic review of published case-studies from the Andean region, we first summarized the current state of knowledge, explored general patterns, and identified research gaps.
-We applied the reporting guidelines established in PRISMA, the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (Gurevitch et al., 2018; Moher et al., 2015).
+Based on the systematic review of published case studies from the Andean region, we first summarized the current state of knowledge, explored general patterns and identified research gaps.
+We applied the reporting guidelines established in the preferred reporting items for systematic reviews and meta-analyses (PRISMA, Gurevitch et al., 2018; Moher et al., 2015).
 Then, we performed analyses of variance to explore systematic differences in soil erosion indicators in relation to the interventions in natural infrastructure.
-Last, we estimated the overall effect of the interventions on soil quality, and on on-site and off-site erosion mitigation.
+Lastly, we estimated the overall effect of the interventions on soil quality, and on on-site and off-site erosion mitigation.